GamerBoyCodez/KarmaOS/README.md

 # KarmaOS
 An OS I am working on that will be kinda cool.
+Has multiple functions!

 # Why KarmaOS?
 KarmaOS is a OS designed with some functions that work.